 - Student prior knowledge is always assessed as part of all areas of learning – this assessment guides teachers on what areas of learning are to be the focus for the cohort, small groups and individuals.

 - Student understanding and capability is constantly evaluated during work tasks and activities.
 Teachers will provide ongoing feedback to students about their progress and areas for improvement.

 - The learning journey as well as the final product provided by students will be assessed to determine learning from the activities and instruction.
 This assessment will be against key understandings and skill criteria (rubrics) or the clear focus statements that were made explicit to students prior to the task.
 This assessment could be in the form of a project, task or a test for example.

 - Student self-assessment is also an integral part of our structures, where children demonstrate their capacity to understand the required criteria or goal and assess their achievement against the set standards.
 This capacity is also extended to peer assessment – again using a pre-determined criterion.

 Reporting at Tucker Road Bentleigh Primary School also occurs in a number of ways:

-- Two written reports are provided to parents – the first in June and the second in December.
-Both of these reports will summarise the students major achievement (What the student has achieved), the next important learning step for the student in relevant areas (Areas of improvement) and information about what will happen at school and what can happen at home to support this next stage of learning.
+Two written reports are provided to parents – the first in June and the second in December.
+Both of these reports will summarise the student’s major achievements and the next important learning step for the student in relevant areas.

-Student progress in History, Geography, Economics (these three bundled together as Humanities in some year levels), Civics & Citizenship, Health, Communication (Years 5&6) and Design, Technology and Creativity will be only required to report on once a year.
-These areas will be assessed using school determined outcomes (using the AusVELS) that will include student knowledge, understanding, skill and capacity to implement and evaluate.
+These areas will be assessed using school determined outcomes (using the Victorian Curriculum) that will include student knowledge, understanding, skill and capacity to implement and evaluate.